 The coronavirus panic has resulted in hordes of people running after toilet paper.
-Such actions are the flip side of running with the bulls, except that I suspect those who run with the bulls have some sense of why they do it.
+Imagine your Bobrick toilet paper dispenser (or others) sitting all alone in your bathroom, without its trusted toilet roll to give it company!
+To be honest, such actions are the flip side of running with the bulls, except that I suspect those who run with the bulls have some sense of why they do it.
 I imagine the thrill is a bit different, even if the goal is similar.

 The overriding narratives of every society are composed of myths and symbols.
 Societies operate within controlling mythic symbol systems whose primary purpose is to allow people to move through their lives on automatic pilot, believing they are safe from death and chaos in the arms of the authorities.
 All cultures revolve around death and the need to control people’s fears of it through the construction of symbols of reassurance.
 People need to be convinced that they are protected.
 In “normal” times, all this goes relatively smoothly and the symbols of protection – such as the military, the primary institutions, and photos of the political leaders against a backdrop of flags – serve as a comforting security blanket.
 In times of extreme stress, however, whether real or created, the system of reassurance breaks down and people panic.

 Enter the coronavirus and the run on toilet paper.
 Many economists and psychologists have commented on the fear that motivates this hoarding behavior.
 Most commentaries are true as far as they go.
 The problem is they don’t go very far and never touch the real issue.
 Hoarding is obviously done to quell the fear of running out.
 But running out of what?